Kwangyun/Kwangyun.github.io/_posts/2024-01-07-LNK-Weaponization-&-Windows-Defender-11-Bypass.md

 ## Outline  {#section-0}

-The objective of this document is to demonstrate the utilization of a malicious LNK file to initiate a multi-stage attack, including downloading and executing obfuscated AMSI bypass script, a shell code injector to bypass the most up-to-date Windows 11 Defender.
+The objective of this document is to demonstrate the utilization of a malicious LNK file to initiate a multi-stage attack, including downloading and executing obfuscated AMSI bypass script and a shell code injector to bypass the most up-to-date Windows 11 Defender.

 ![](/assets/AV/LNKSummary.png)